KevinHang/Letify/docs/installation-guide.md

 # Logging for debugging (disable in production)
 log_min_duration_statement = 200   # Log queries taking longer than 200ms
 ```

-### PostGIS Configuration

-If you'll be doing extensive geospatial queries:

 ```
 # Add to postgresql.conf